Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 From there, you can go on and confgure it to suit your setup.

-I won't go through the configuration of Pi-Hole in this post, I'll save that for a later post where I go through how it's configured in my home network, with internal upstream DNS servers.
-My setup also makes this my default DNS server for VPN connections as well, making me ad-blocked while mobile as well.
-Awesome.
+I will not go through the configuration of Pi-Hole in this post, I will save that for a later post where I go through how it is configured in my home network, with internal upstream DNS servers.
+My setup also makes this my default DNS server for VPN connections, making me ad-blocked while mobile as well. **Awesome**.

-I'll say this though, this thing works extremely well:
+I will say this though, this thing works extremely well:

 ![Pi-Hole Admin Dashboard](/img/pi-hole2.png#center)